codeguy/php-the-right-way/_posts/01-06-01-Vagrant.md

 ### A little help

-If you need a little help to start using Vagrant there are three services that might be useful:
+If you need a little help to start using Vagrant there are some services that might be useful:

 - [Rove][rove]: service that allows you to pre-generate typical Vagrant builds, PHP among the options.
 The provisioning is made with Chef.